graphdr/formatdown/README.md

 library("knitr")
 ```

+**`format_power()`**
-**`format_power()`**   Convert the elements of a numerical vector to
+Convert the elements of a numerical vector to character strings in which
-character strings in which the numbers are formatted using powers-of-ten
+the numbers are formatted using powers-of-ten notation in scientific or
-notation in scientific or engineering form and delimited for rendering
-as inline equations in an *rmarkdown* document.
+engineering form and delimited for rendering as inline equations in an
+*rmarkdown* document.
+The `digits` argument sets the number of
+significant digits.

+**`format_decimal()`**
+Similar to above, but in decimal notation.
+The `digits` argument sets
+the number of decimal places.

+*Scalar values*, typically rendered inline:

 ``` r
 # Scientific notation